Paul R. Hill: Background

-NACA and NASA Research
+NACA and NASA research

-During the second world war Hill co-authored a number of technical NACA papers, focusing on aerodynamic aspects of aircraft performance.
+During the Second World War Hill co-authored a number of technical NACA papers, focusing on aerodynamic aspects of aircraft performance.
 Hill was also involved in NACA collaboration with the Republic Aircraft Company, assisting in the design of the highly successful P-47 fighter.
 Hill's specific role was in the aerodynamic design.
 In the immediate post war period Hill made a number of significant contributions to the development of ram jet technology, including establishing and supervising the Wallops Island ram jet test flight programme and authoring the first NACA technical paper on ram jet technology.

 By the early 1950s, in part inspired by his personal interest in the 'flying saucer' or 'UFO' phenomenon, Hill began experimenting in his own time with kinesthetically controlled flying platforms.
 This led to an official project, which Hill initiated with Charles Zimmerman, who had been independently working on similar concepts for some time.
-This project designed and test flew such platforms in collaboration with the United States Air Force, the Royal Canadian Airforce and the US Office of Naval Research.
-The increased understanding of the aerodynamic and performance characteristics of such platforms informed future design work for the Lunar Landing Module (LM), other VTOL designs and experiments with disc shaped aircraft in the period.
+This project designed and test flew such platforms in collaboration with the United States Air Force, the Royal Canadian Air Force and the US Office of Naval Research.
+The increased understanding of the aerodynamic and performance characteristics of such platforms informed future design work for the Apollo Lunar Module (LM), other VTOL designs and experiments with disc shaped aircraft in the period.

 In the early 1950s Hill was part of a specially-assembled advisory panel of "great men"; aerodynamicists advising Sandia Labs on problems encountered with the design of the second generation bombs (H Bombs).
 In addition to Hill, who at this time headed NACA's Pilotless Aircraft Division, the "great men" listed by Dr Robert F Brodsky of Sandia Labs in his memoir were Jack Northrop (founder of Northrop Aircraft), George Schairer (Chief of aerodynamics at Boeing), Ira H. Abbott ("a legendary engineer"), Ed Heinemann (Chief engineer Douglas Aircraft), Dr. Alex Charters ("a famous ballistician"), Al Sibilia (Vought aircraft chief of aerodynamics), Dr. Charles Poor (Chief Scientist Army's Ballisic Research Laboratory), and "several other distinguished engineers".
 It was Hill and Charters, however, whom Brodsky called the "heroes".
 Hill's specific contribution was in diagnosing the aerodynamic problems in the bomb design, though Brodsky acknowledges that at the time they were ignored until a year later when the Sandia scientists realized they were right.
 "Both experts were correct, but they were too far ahead of us technically".